Audio Cough Detection

 For every machine learning project, the quality of the final product depends on the quality of your curated data set.
 Time series sensor data are often unique to the application as the combination of sensor placement, sensor type, and event type greatly affects the type of data created.
 Because of this, you will be unlikely to have a relevant dataset already available, meaning you will need to collect and annotate your own dataset.

-To help you to build a data set for your application we have created the SensiML Data Capture Lab, which we are going to use for collecting and annotating data for different states.
+To help you to build a data set for your application we have created the SensiML Data Studio, which we are going to use for collecting and annotating data for different states.
 If you are using the demo version of SensiML this project is already uploaded to the account as Cough Detection.
 Otherwise, the dataset for this tutorial can be downloaded at the link below.

 Cough_Detection.zip